clojure-emacs/clojure-ts-mode/README.md

 The currently provided functionality should cover the needs of most Clojure programmers, but you can expect to encounter some bugs and missing functionality here and there.

-Those will be addressed over the time, as more and more people use `clojure-ts-mode`.
+Those will be addressed over time, as more and more people use `clojure-ts-mode`.

 ## Installation